nmshd/documentation/_docs_use-cases/use-case-transport-get-file-metadata-of-attachment.md

 This use case retrieves the metadata information of a [File]({% link _docs_integrate/data-model-overview.md %}#file) that was sent by a [Message]({% link _docs_integrate/data-model-overview.md %}#message) as one of its `attachments`.

-Internally uses the [Load File](/use-case-transport-load-file) use case.
+Internally, it uses the [Load File](/use-case-transport-load-file) use case.